 Rising from nowhere, the massive sandstone Uluru is a symbol of Australia.
 I would see it almost every day on the cover of my Lonely Planet: I had to go and check it out.
 I joined a bus tour from Alice Springs to Uluru and around the Red Centre to explore the must-see in the region.

 Although it is in a desert area, it is easy to reach Uluru by flying to Ayers Rock airport or Alice Springs.
 Hence, this trip can be made on a weekend trip from the capital cities of Australia.
-I highly recommend visiting more of the Kata Tjuta National Park and go to the Olgas.
+I highly recommend visiting more of the Kata Tjuta National Park and going to the Olgas.
 If you have time to add an extra day to your weekend, I loved exploring Kings Canyon (300 km from Alice Springs).
 From my experience, you can skip Alice Springs with no regrets and fly directly to Uluru if your budget allows it.

 I wrote this article below after exploring the Red Centre for three days with the Rock Tour in December 2010.
 The tour was cheap, and I was a broke backpacker/student.
 Hence, I had low expectations regarding food and comfort.
 You’ll find many different kinds of trips to choose from on TripAdvisor*.
 Browse the reviews to ensure it matches your needs!

 If you plan to drive from Alice Springs to Uluru yourself, please note that you’ll need a different itinerary if you have a 4WD or not and driving time can vary.
 We were in a 4WD for this tour.
 Make sure you don’t drive at night as it’s hazardous because of the wildlife.
 You’ll see many cattle, camels and kangaroos.